yonibot/Blitz/Readme.md

 ```

 ## Getting started
-First create a new Blitz file for a particular project type and open it in your editor.
-Let's say we always install MobX and an icon library for our React Native projects:
+Create a new Blitz file for a particular project type and then open it in your editor.

 ```
 $ blitz new react-native